Keith Raniere: The purpose and aim of DOS

-At Raniere's trial, Salzman stated that the DOS pyramid had four levels of slaves, each reporting to their master on the level above them, and all of them ultimately accountable to Raniere, the grandmaster.
+At Raniere's trial, Lauren Salzman stated that the DOS pyramid had four levels of slaves, each reporting to their master on the level above them, and all of them ultimately accountable to Raniere, the grandmaster.
 Salzman testified that the overriding emphasis of DOS was to venerate Raniere and foster an atmosphere of total obedience and secrecy.
 DOS members communicated using encrypted phone applications like Telegram and Signal, and members' identities were not always known to one another.
 DOS members were encouraged to recruit people of power and influence with DOS sororities across the country.
 Salzman also testified that she was helping Raniere edit his DOS manifesto that enforced the master-slave relationships.
 Excerpts from the book included: "The best slave derives the highest pleasure from being her Master's ultimate tool" and, "Your sole highest desire must be to further your Master from whom all good things come and are related."